AnastasiaBK/orthodox/README.md

 - Arabic
 - Greek
 - Church Slavonic
-- Russian transcription from Church Slavonic
+- Russian transliteration from Church Slavonic

 The content is in .xsl and able to be rendered in two languages side by side.